Hugh-Kumbi/Cybersecurity-Portfolio/VI. Tcpdump & Wireshark/Instructions.md

 ### Task 1: Exploring Data With Wireshark

 In this task, you must open a network packet capture file that contains data captured from a system that made web requests to a site.
 You need to open this data with Wireshark to get an overview of how the data is presented in the application.

-#### An Overview of the Key Property Columns Listed for Each Packet:

-* `No` : The index number of the packet in this packet capture file.
-* `Time`: The timestamp of the packet.
-* `Source`: The source IP address.
-* `Destination`: The destination IP address.
-* `Protocol`: The protocol contained in the packet.
-* `Length`: The total length of the packet.
-* `Info`: Some infomation about the data in the packet (the payload) as interpreted by Wireshark.

 ### Task 2: Applying a Basic Wireshark Filter and Inspect a Packet